White Castle Sliders Recipe

 Mini burgers on a platter with bowls of ketchup and mustard

-4. Layer – Remove from oven, then spoon the onions from the edges all over the top of the meat and layer with cheese slices.
+1. Remove from the oven, spoon the onions from the edges all over the top of the meat, and layer with cheese slices.
 Bake another 7 to 10 minutes or until cheese has melted.

 Ground beef topped with onions, cheese, and buns